 The number of rings:

 Furthermore, the number of rings used on a piston varies depending upon the requirements.
 Earlier engines used two to four compression rings and one to two oil control rings.
-However, for modern engines with lower height, manufacturers restrict the number of rings to three.
-Out of these, two are compression rings and one is the oil control ring.
+However, for modern engines with lower heights, manufacturers restrict the number of rings to three.
+Out of these, two are compression rings, and one is the oil control ring.